sarithekanayake/node-hostname/README.md

 - **Dockerfile**:
 `Dockerfile` uses to create docker images of node-hostname application.
   - Using Alpine as the base image.
-Alpine image is a lightweight.
+Alpine is a lightweight Linux distro (~55MB).
   - Version 24.4.0 is used for stability and predictability in deployments.
   - A lightweight image is also beneficial from a security perspective, as it includes fewer dependencies.
   - Using /app as the Workdir and non-root node user to run the image.